marccarmen/ConferenceScraper/README.md

 # ConferenceScraper

-This project was started as a way to generate word and lemma lists based on General Conference talks from The Church of Jesus Christ of Latter-day Saints.
+This project was started as a way to generate word list based on General Conference talks from The Church of Jesus Christ of Latter-day Saints.
-The lists are ordered by frequency in descending order.
-The purpose of these lists is to generate word lists related to The Church of Jesus Christ of Latter-day Saints for language learning purposes.
+The list is ordered by frequency in descending order.
+The purpose of the list is to generate word lists related to The Church of Jesus Christ of Latter-day Saints for language learning purposes. <br><br>
 In linguistics, lemmatization is "the process of grouping together the inflected forms of a word, so they can be analysed as a single item, identified by the word's lemma, or dictionary form." (https://en.wikipedia.org/wiki/Lemmatisation)